anaseto/boohu/README.md

 collect treasures, as well as various helpful items.
 You will also encounter monsters, fight against them, or run away from them when you can…

-It is a work in progress, but is already a quite complete game.

 ![boohu intro screen](https://raw.githubusercontent.com/anaseto/boohu/master/img/intro-screen.png)

 Screenshot